blyxyas/cli-sandbox/README.md

 * Little fuzzing functionality (feature: `fuzz`)
 * Testing either the `debug` or `release` profile (features: `dev` or `release`)

+## Contributing

+Check the [`CONTRIBUTING.md`] file for some guidelines on how to contribute. **All contributions are welcomed, any size from contributors with all levels of experience!**

 ## LICENSE

 we use the **MIT License**, check the [LICENSE] file for more information